jenna-jordan/jenna-jordan.github.io/_posts/2018-11-14-final-project-fall-2018.md

 thumbnail: assets/img/header_finalprojectf18.jpg
 categories: MSLIS
 ---
-{% include figure.html path="assets/img/header_finalprojectf18.jpg" class="img-fluid rounded z-depth-1" %}
+{% include figure.liquid path="assets/img/header_finalprojectf18.jpg" class="img-fluid rounded z-depth-1" %}

 It's that time of the semester - final project time.
 Actually, final project time started a few weeks ago, but I'm only just now really diving into it.
 I haven't written a blog post in a long while because I've been very busy, but I wanted to document this process.
 I have a little bit more free time (not really - just more time to focus on my Python & Database classes) since [IS501](/blog/my-classes-for-fall-2018#is501-information-organization--access) concluded last week, and I've been using that time to start diving into my project.